Email & Text Scams

-Fraudsters will use Phishing or SMishing to access your personal details and account information.
-Auto Trader will never ask for your log in details in an e mail or text message.
+Fraudsters will use phishing messages to access your personal details and account information.
+Auto Trader will never ask for your log in details in an e-mail or text message.
 You should keep any log-in details private, and never share them with anyone.

 What is Phishing?